Lynsay/PhDStudentResources/README.md

 # 🎓 Resources for PhD Students in Computing 👾
-This GitHub repository is designed to support PhD students in computing-related field with a list of accessible resources.
+This (work-in-progress) GitHub repository is designed to support PhD students in computing-related field with a list of accessible resources.
 Here, you'll find details on useful organisations, mailing lists, conference and journal information, software and tools to support the research process, and tips for academic writing.

 👩‍💻 Something missing from this repository?
 If so, drop me an email and I'll add it [lynsay.shepherd@abertay.ac.uk](mailto:lynsay.shepherd@abertay.ac.uk).
 Please note: I come from a cybersecurity and human-computer interaction background - some of the initial resources listed may lean towards these areas.